 - Environmental – Some believe that environmental toxins in our homes and atmosphere are the cause of so many children with “sensory issues”.

 It may be impossible to get to the bottom of, but we do know that children with a sensory sensitivity are often more cautious in nature.
 They can be described as withdrawn and known to cry easily.
 But, in other instances, sensory sensitive kids can be loud themselves, even though they don’t like other noises.

 It’s important to keep in mind that your child can be hypersensitive to any one or more of these senses.
 Some kids are sensitive to one sense and love sensations from another sense.
 Other kids can have a sensory sensitivity across the board.
 Let’s look at some of the sensitivities for each sense so that you’re able to see some of these sensory red flags in your child, that you could be missing:

 The Vision Sense: Children that have a sensory sensitivity with their vision often don’t like bright lights and/or fluorescent lights.
 For younger kids that can’t express this, it can show up in the way of a meltdown in the middle of the store.
 The lights are hurting their eyes and it’s so uncomfortable (think nails on the chalkboard) they lose it.

 Older kids may get headaches, ask for sunglasses, or seem disinterested in playing outside on sunny days.

-The Hearing Sense: A hypersensitive hearing sense will often cause children to scream, run, or hide when a fire trucks drives by the front of the house.
-The buzzing of the fluorescent lights can also be very initiating.
+The Hearing Sense: A hypersensitive hearing sense will often cause children to scream, run, or hide when a fire truck drives by the front of the house.
+The buzzing of the fluorescent lights can also be very irritating.
 Any unexpected or loud noise can cause a sensory overload and result in a meltdown, difficulty communicating, or following instructions.